-- 1. From a given discrete data, one will be able to predict the value of the data at an intermediate point and The student will be able to find a approximate root of a given equation. - 2.
-By curve fitting, one can find the most appropriate formula for a guesses relation of the data variables.
-This method of analysis data helps engineers to understand the system for better interpretation and decision making. and will be able to find a numerical solution for a given differential equation. - 3.
-One will be able to find the expansion of a given function by Fourier series.

-- 4. After studying this unit, one will be able to find a corresponding Partial Differential Equation for an unknown function with many independent variables and to find their solution. - 5.
-The student will be able to evaluate multiple integrals(line, surface volume integrals) and convert line integrals to area integrals and surface integrals to volume integrals.
+- Outcomes: - From a given discrete data, one will be able to predict the value of the data at an intermediate point and by curve fitting, one can find the most appropriate formula for a guesses relation of the data variables.
+This method of analysis data helps engineers to understand the system for better interpretation and decision making. - The student will be able to find a root of a given equation and will be able to find a numerical solution for a given differential equation.
+Helps in describing the system by an ODE, if possible.
+Also, suggests to find the solution as a first approximation. - One will be able to find the expansion of a given function by Fourier series. - One will be able to find a corresponding Partial Differential Equation for an unknown function with many independent variables and to find their solution. - The student is able to solve certain differential equations using Laplace Transform.
+Also able to transform functions on time domain to frequency domain using Laplace transforms